This article was last updated July 10, 2023.

 Why do we procrastinate?

-The idea of procrastinating has been around for thousands of years, and comes from a Latin term External Site that roughly translates into “for tomorrow.”
+The idea of procrastinating has been around for thousands of years, and comes from a Latin term that roughly translates into “for tomorrow.”
 Surprisingly, procrastination is not a unique personality trait and has nothing to with the ability to manage your time.
-Research shows procrastination External Site is a tactic we use to cope with negative emotions, like boredom, anxiety, stress, insecurity, frustration, resentment, and self-doubt, that we associate with certain tasks.
+Research shows procrastination is a tactic we use to cope with negative emotions External Site, like boredom, anxiety, stress, insecurity, frustration, resentment and self-doubt, that we associate with certain tasks.

 The impact of procrastination on your health

-If you procrastinate every now and then, you likely won’t see any harmful health effects.
+Occasional procrastination likely won’t lead to any harmful health effects.
 However, if you find yourself avoiding important tasks frequently, it can cost you more than just your productivity over a longer period of time.

-Chronic procrastination External Site has been shown to cause stress, low levels of life satisfaction, symptoms of depression and anxiety, poor physical health (from a lack of nutrition and physical exercise), chronic illness, sleep deprivation, and even high blood pressure and cardiovascular disease.
-In addition to impacting your health, chronic procrastination can also lead to poor grades in school, underperformance at work, and financial struggles External Site from putting off important responsibilities.
+Chronic procrastination has been shown to cause stress, low levels of life satisfaction, symptoms of depression and anxiety, poor physical health (from a lack of nutrition and physical exercise), chronic illness, sleep deprivation and even high blood pressure and cardiovascular disease.
+In addition to impacting your health, chronic procrastination can also lead to External Site poor grades in school, underperformance at work and financial struggles from putting off important responsibilities.

 How to stop procrastinating

 Procrastination may make us feel better in the moment, but in the end it’s a self-defeating behavior that most people would actively choose to stop.
 If you’ve unknowingly trained your brain to avoid negative feelings by procrastinating, it can be hard to change that habit.
-The key?
-Finding a better reward for your brain than avoidance — one that can help relieve challenging feelings without harming your long-term health.
+What's the key?
+Find a better reward for your brain than avoidance — one that can help relieve challenging feelings without harming your long-term health.

 Want to avoid and ultimately overcome your tendency to procrastinate?
 Try some of these tips:

 - Try forgiveness.
 Procrastination should not be viewed as a personal failing.
-Research shows when you forgive yourself for procrastinating Opens PDF, you’re less likely to do it in the future.
+Research shows when you forgive yourself for procrastinating, you’re less likely to do it in the future.

 - Break it up.
-Getting started can often be the most challenging part of a task, so breaking up a large, daunting task into smaller parts can help reduce the chance of procrastination.
+Getting started can often be the most challenging part of a task.
+Breaking up a large, daunting task into smaller parts can help reduce the chance of procrastination.
 If you have to draft a paper, for example, break it up into tasks like starting up your computer, opening up a blank document, and creating an outline.

 - Adjust your mindset.
 You’re likely to feel unpleasant emotions around tasks that you “need” to do — which implies you have no choice.
-Switching it up to thinking about each task as something you “choose” to do can help you feel more in control and positive.
+Try thinking about each task as something you “choose” to do to help you feel more in control and positive.

 What to do when procrastination is part of a bigger issue

 In these cases, working with a therapist or other mental health professional can be key in helping a person overcome procrastination.
-These professionals can help you identify why and when you procrastinate, rewire your brain to replace negative thoughts with more positive ones, and learn different strategies to cope with stressful situations.
+These professionals can help you understand your reasons for procrastinating, rewire your brain to replace negative thoughts with more positive ones and learn different strategies to cope with stressful situations.

 If you're a Wellmark Blue Cross and Blue Shield member, you can find a therapist in your network Secure Site and check your health plan benefits by logging in to or registering for myWellmark®.
-You can also establish mental health care with a virtual mental health professional through Doctor On Demand® External Site, which is available to most Wellmark members.
+You can also establish mental health care with a virtual mental health professional through Doctor On Demand® External Site.